vishvAsa/AgamaH/amerindian/mAya/popol_vuh.md

 > Its measurings,	Retaxik,
 > Its four stakings,	U kaj che'xik,

-4. **Longer parallel series:** The following is an example of a parallel sextet in lines 464-469: Merely it would come undone,	Xa chiyojomanik,
+4. **Longer parallel series:** The following is an example of a parallel sextet in lines 464-469:

+> Merely it would come undone,	Xa chiyojomanik,
 > Merely crumbled,	Xa tzub'ulik,
 > Merely sodden,	Xa neb'elik,
 > Merely mushy,	Xa lub'anik,
-> Merely fallen apart,	Xa wulanik, Merely as well it would dissolve.
+> Merely fallen apart,	Xa wulanik,
+> Merely as well it would dissolve.
 Xa pu chi'umarik.

 The _Popol Vuh_ is fundamentally based on these various forms of parallelism.
 Recognition of the presence of parallelism in a given text helps to focus attention on what the authors feel is important.
 By pairing each thought with complementary ones, the authors are able to develop their ideas with greater clarity.
 They may compare elements, contrast them, elaborate upon their significance, or add layers of meaning which would not otherwise be obvious.

 Parallelism is also the primary means used by Quiché authors to give order to their thoughts.
 The words of the _Popol Vuh_ were not arranged into sentences and paragraphs as in modern literature.
 The use of periods, commas, and capitalization to separate independent concepts was inconsistent at best, reflecting the authors’ lack of familiarity with European devices for punctuation.
-Parallelism provided a means of structuring the book’s ideas into distinct and coherent entities.
+Parallelism provided a means of structuring the book’s ideas into distinct and coherent entities.+++(4)+++

 Much of Quiché literature was based in whole, or in part, on oral tradition.
 Parallelism is a common mnemonic device used in many ancient cultures to help narrators remember the flow and direction of their tale.
 This is particularly true of the chiastic type of parallelism, which may give order to large sections of a story.
-It also gives the listener an opportunity to hear a recapitulation in reverse order of what had been said, while reminding him of the central themes that are of special importance.
+It also gives the listener an opportunity to hear a recapitulation in reverse order of what had been said, while reminding him of the central themes that are of special importance.+++(5)+++

 The presence of parallelism in the _Popol Vuh_ is also a tremendous, though unintended, boon to modern translators.
 By comparing an ambiguous word or passage with its associated line, its general meaning is often clarified.
-This is especially important when interpreting a word which has more than one possible meaning, or which is poorly transcribed through scribal error.
+This is especially important when interpreting a word which has more than one possible meaning, or which is poorly transcribed through scribal error.+++(4)+++

 Perhaps the most important reason that I have stressed the poetic nature of the _Popol Vuh_ in this translation is the insight it gives into the mind of the ancient Quiché author.
 We can see how he organized his thoughts as he took pen or brush in hand to set them down in permanent form.
 Far from being the random musings of an unlearned storyteller, the _Popol Vuh_ can be appreciated as the eloquent creation of a master poet with a sophisticated literary heritage.